 When Posting as an Individual

 Pacific Lutheran University uses social media to supplement press and marketing efforts.
 PLU encourages and supports students and community members to share University news, events, and happenings over social media.
-It is important to acknowledge that when social media is used for personal purposes, but connects to Pacific Lutheran University, that individual might be perceived as an agent or expert of PLU, and be associated with PLU and the University’s mission.
+It is important to acknowledge that when social media is used for personal purposes, but connected to Pacific Lutheran University, that individual might be perceived as an agent or expert of PLU, and be associated with PLU and the University’s mission.
 Students should understand that by mentioning PLU or sharing PLU’s information over social media, they are automatically serving as a representative of the University, and need to understand those implications in what they are posting.

-What Happens If a Complaint Occurs?
+What if a Complaint Occurs

 PLU officials will never search for social media activity by students, staff, or faculty members.
 However, if notification comes to PLU regarding activity that could be construed as inappropriate, disrespectful, or offensive, action can be taken.
 Additionally, if potential violations of the Student Code of Conduct are brought to the attention of PLU administrators, action can be taken.
 If activity on social media can be construed as being a representative of PLU, additional responsibilities need to be understood.
 Examples of such conduct may include, but are not limited to:

 - Content that can be interpreted that could infringe on the rights of an individual’s identities, including race, religion, gender, gender identity, sexual orientation, club or organization affiliation, etc.

 - Content in violation of state or federal laws